The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

-I’ve done 23 of the adventures in British Columbia and the two I haven’t – Mt Edziza and the Rim Trail are at the top of my wish list.
+I’ve done 23 of these adventures in British Columbia and there are two I haven’t.
+Mt Edziza and the Rim Trail are at the top of my wish list.

 Not sure if you can handle the full West Coast Trail experience?
 Hike the 47 km Juan de Fuca Trail over four days instead.